morbificagent/onenote-mcp/README.md

 ### Server Won't Start

 - Verify that Node.js is installed and is at least version 16
+  - Run `node --version` to check your version
 - Check that all dependencies are installed: `npm install`
 - Make sure that required modules are available: `npm install node-fetch`
+- If you see "SyntaxError: Cannot use import statement outside a module", make sure your package.json has `"type": "module"`

 ### API Rate Limits